darklang/docs/docs/walk-throughs/airtable.md

 ![airtable/image2.png](/img/tutorials/airtable/image2.png)

-## Sending Information From Dark to Airtable
+## Sending Information From Darklang to Airtable

 - Create a background worker to send data to Airtable.
 - Add your API key, the Airtable API, and the Airtable table you’re going to use.
 An Airtable table looks something like this: appYPi96qgCwabzfE/Airtable%20Sample
 - We’ll access the data over Airtable’s JSON API.
-In Dark, we make HTTP calls using `HttpClient::get`.
+In Darklang, we make HTTP calls using `HttpClient::get`.
-  - Headers in Dark are passed in a dict, but we have convenience functions for them, like `HttpClient::bearerToken` and `HttpClient::jsonContentType`.
+  - Headers in Darklang are passed in a dict, but we have convenience functions for them, like `HttpClient::bearerToken` and `HttpClient::jsonContentType`.
 You can inspect the headers by clicking on ‘header’ to see it’s live value.
   - To test out the API call, press the Play button.